Doug Atchison

 Doug Atchison is an American motion picture director and screenwriter.
 He received the Academy of Motion Picture Arts and Sciences Nicholl Fellowship for the screenplay for Akeelah and the Bee, which Atchison directed as a film in 2006.

-After winning the Nicholl Fellowship, former ICM superagent Lou Pitt guided Atchison's screenplay into production in partnership with Lions Gate Entertainment and 2929 Entertainment.
+After winning the Nicholl Fellowship, former ICM agent Lou Pitt guided Atchison's screenplay into production in partnership with Lions Gate Entertainment and 2929 Entertainment.
 Akeelah and the Bee went on to become a critical and modest commercial success for which Atchison won the 2007 Image Award for Outstanding Writing in a Feature Film/TV Movie.
 In 2006, Atchison entered into a three-picture deal with The Weinstein Company.

+Atchison co-wrote the 2007 film Spinning into Butter starring Sarah Jessica Parker.

-It was reported in 2012 that Atchison is attached to direct a movie about the hockey player Derek Sanderson.
+It was reported in 2012 that Atchison was attached to direct a movie about the hockey player Derek Sanderson.